ljlclark/LJCPHPProjects/README.md

 forward to my code in PHP.

 LJCPHPCodeDoc

 One of my first projects was to write a CodeDoc generator in PHP to read my PHP files and generate CodeDoc HTML.
 These CodeDoc pages are found in the WebSites repository folder LJCPHPCodeDoc.
+Much of the internal code XML Documentation syntax was borrowed from C#.

 LJCCommonLib.php

 There are certain functions that are used in multiple projects.
 These are coded as static functions in LJCCommonLib.

 LJCDbAccessLib.php

-LJDataManagerLib.PHP
+The Database Access functions are encapsulated in class LJCDbAccess.

+LJCDataManagerLib.php

+A high-level, message based Data Access approach is encapsulated in class LJCDataManager.

 LJCCollectionLib.php

+A base class that can be used to represent a strongly-typed collection of objects.

 LJCTextLib.php

+A generic template driven code or text generator.